This post may contain affiliate links. Read policies

 User-agent: * Disallow: /

-The default text in Yoast SEO’s file contains invalid elements and stops crawlers to crawl your blogging website.
-It is advised to change it immediately as above one.
+The default text in Yoast SEO’s file contains invalid elements and stops crawlers from crawling your blogging website.
+It is advised to change it immediately.

 After writing the data from above shared Robots.txt format, click on ‘Save robots.txt file‘ and refresh the page for verification.